WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/server-mac-address.md

 Organizations should:

 - Restrict file reading privileges
-- Disable `COPY TO PROGRAM` for non-admin users
+- Disable `COPY FROM/TO PROGRAM` for non-admin users
 - Consider using MAC address randomization on sensitive systems
 - Monitor for unusual file access patterns